frelon/suse-elemental/docs/building-linux-image.md

 This configuration script applies the following set of configurations on the built image:

 1. Configures the password for the `root` user to `linux`.
-2. Setup a `oneshot` type `systemd.service` that will list the contents of the `/var/lib/extensions/` directory.
+2. Sets up a `oneshot` type `systemd.service` that will list the contents of the `/var/lib/extensions/` directory.

 *Steps:*